sciZer0/7/v/README.md

 Summarizing above, when people create something digitizable (incl. ideas/code), there must be absolute freedom for everyone to surpass it — to improve it — on their own.

-And, people and companies will never stop inventing new things because there is a strong first mover advantage.
+And, people and businesses will never stop inventing new things because there is a strong first mover advantage.

 <p>&nbsp</p>
 <h1 align="center">THE VOTE BLOCKCHAIN</h1>